- The Art of Connection

 Are you acting to uphold an image, and is this serving you well?

-How do these fears impact our ability to build relationships?
+How do our fears impact our ability to build relationships?

 To manage perceived risks, such as being rejected, we can adopt an image to create a sense of safety, appearing and behaving in ways we think others will approve of.
 For example, feeling the need to dress in a way that we believe others will perceive as professional.
 While some of this is necessary, overly focusing on this image can hinder our authenticity, affecting our performance and job satisfaction.